-Parks Supervisor: A Parks Supervisor is being added to oversee additional tree inspections and FresGo requests.
+Parks Supervisor II: A Parks Supervisor is being added to oversee additional tree inspections and FresGo requests.
 The position will lead and provide direction on scheduled landscape maintenance, beautification, and other projects within the City's regional and neighborhood parks.
 The position will require a new half-ton truck with a total cost for this addition of \$150,800.

 Irrigation Specialist: An Irrigation Specialist is being added for Woodward Park Yard Trail operations.
-The position will assist in the demand for a higher level of service with Jense River Ranch and Eaton Trail irrigation system operations.
-The specialist will lead and participate in the installation, modification, maintenance, and repair of irrigation systems and projects schedules on the listed trails.
+The position will provide a higher level of service to the Jense River Ranch and Eaton Trail irrigation system operations.
+The position will perform installation, modification, maintenance, and repair of irrigation systems and project schedules on the trails.
 The position will also require a new F450 truck with a total cost for this addition of \$236,300.